LesMuguro/alx-low_level_programming/0x00-hello_world/README.md

-This is a script that compiles a C file and created an executable named cisfun
+This is a program that prints "Programming is like building a multilingual puzzle"